Blackjack In Las Vegas

 I had better

-he was getting nervous about losing his job.
+getting nervous about losing his job.
 It was great fun for me and the other players.
-Our winning streak
+Our winning streak (his

-(his losing streak) went for several hands before he finally won a hand.
+losing streak) went for several hands before he finally won a hand.
 This is what you are looking for.
-This
+This cold

 When you shop for a cold dealer, don't be concerned with how